stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/AdvancedWeapons/index.md

 You can build a double weapon with each head made of a different special material.

 ### Adamantine
 Adamantine is an ultra-hard metal found in extraordinary mineral veins.
 Items without metal parts cannot be made from adamantine.
 Weapons normally made of steel that are made out of adamantine have one-third more hit points than normal.
-Adamantine has 40 hit points per inch of thickness and DR 20 (see Chapters 8 and 9).
+Adamantine has 40 hit points per inch of thickness and DR 20 (see [substance DR and integrity](https://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/InteractingWithObjects/#substance-dr-and-integrity)).

 Melee weapons made of adamantine are unusually effective when used to break objects.
 Whenever an adamantine weapon hits an object, the hit is a critical hit.
 The adamantine version of a melee weapon costs 3000 gp more than the normal version.